GeoNode/geonode-importer/README.md

 ### GeoJson

-- should not contains spaces, for example "This is my file.geojson" should be "This_is_my_file.geojson"
+- Filename should not contains spaces, for example "This is my file.geojson" should be "This_is_my_file.geojson"
-- should not contain dots in the filename, for example "invalid.file.name.geojson" -> "valid_file_name.geojson"
+- Filename should not contain dots, for example "invalid.file.name.geojson" -> "valid_file_name.geojson"